micahlaster/xd-decomp/CONTRIBUTING.md

 - “Initial split regions for .text segment”
 - “Add tool to dump REL headers”

-### 3. Do not add mixed C and ASM for the same function
-A function must be either:
-- fully in `asm/`, or
-- fully decompiled in `src/`

-Never both at once.

-### 4. Naming Conventions
+### 3. Naming Conventions
 - Use names from symbol maps when available.
 - Otherwise, use clear, descriptive technical names.
 - Avoid lore names unless confirmed by evidence.

-### 5. Legal Boundaries
+### 4. Legal Boundaries
 - Do not commit ROMs or ISOs
 - Do not paste copyrighted data
 - Do not commit extracted copyrighted tables or assets

 Clean-room reconstruction only.